When The Fire Bureaucracy Takes Away a Man's Home

 How Fire Districts are Violating Civil Rights

 If you are issued an abatement notice from a private contractor, please read the information below to understand how vulnerable you are.
-Then we suggest you immediately write an objection (you only have 30 days after the notice to do so) to the FIRE DEPARTMENT, copied to FPS.
+Then we suggest you immediately write an objection (you only have 30 days after the notice to do so) to the FIRE DEPARTMENT, copied to FPSI.
 Demand an onsite inspection with you and a FIRE DEPARTMENT official.
-Do not allow FPS to come alone.
-And please send us a note and let us know about your situation.
-Although we were not able to stop San Diego County from taking Joseph's home, we were able to force the Deer Springs Fire District to drop their contract with FPS because we threatened legal action.
-Therefore, we urge you to obtain legal counsel when challenging FPS or your local fire district over unfair clearance demands.
+Do not allow FPSI to come alone.
+Although we were not able to stop San Diego County from taking Joseph's home, we were able to force the Deer Springs Fire District to drop their contract with FPSI because we threatened legal action.
+Therefore, we urge you to obtain legal counsel when challenging FPSI or your local fire district over unfair clearance demands.
 Do not expect to get help from government officials.

 The Details